Rapanui. There's a better way.

 We make products from sustainable materials in an ethically accredited, wind powered factory and use technology and design to show that ecology and economics can work together.
 Our company is values based.
 That makes us fundamentally different to businesses trying to

-Our technology enables anyone in the world to access and use our supply chain, for free, at Teemill.com
+The outcome is a cleaner supply chain, and our technology now enables anyone in the world to access and use it, for free, at Teemill.com

 At Rapanui we think we have a proven business case where environment and economy are not mutually exclusive.